questianon/sdupdates/README.md

 !!! info Use a download manager to download these.
 It saves a lot of time + good download managers will tell you if you have already downloaded one

 !!!
 All files in this section (ckpt, vae, pt, hypernetwork, embedding, etc) can be malicious: https://docs.python.org/3/library/pickle.html, https://huggingface.co/docs/hub/security-pickle

+You can check .pts here for their training info using a text editor

 * Text Tutorial: https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Textual-Inversion
 	* Make sure to use pictures of your subject in varied areas, it gives more for the AI to work with